kfahn22/NOAA_final_project/noaa.md

 Figures 2 and 3 show that there is a great deal of yearly variation in the health effects from different weather events.For example, there was a spike in deaths from excessive heat in 1999 and a large number of deaths from tornadoes in 2011.
 Likewise, there was a large number of injuries due to flooding in 1998 and a large number of injuries due to tornadoes in 2011.

-### Conclusion
+## Conclusion

 This was a very interesting exercise.
 I learned that at a national level, flooding causes the most economic damage, while excessive heat leads to the most deaths overall.
-However, the economic and health impacts associated with different weather events varies greatly from year to year and by region.
+However, the economic and health impacts associated with different weather events vary greatly from year to year and by region.